Palm Springs Info

 Palm Springs enjoys a warm, dry, climate moistened by less than six inches of water a year.
 Winters are mildly warm, as you can see by the charts below.

 The climate is influenced by Palm Springs geography.
-As any one who flys in know, Palm Springs is located in a valley surrounded by mountains: the Little San Bernardino mountains to the north, the Santa Rosa range to the south, and the San Jacinto Mountains to the west.
+As any one who flies into Palm Springs airport knows, Palm Springs sits on the western edge of the Sonoran Desert at the base of the Santa Rosa Mountains: the Little San Bernardino mountains to the north, the Santa Rosa range to the south, and the San Jacinto Mountains to the west.

 "The Season" in Palm Springs